codereligion/cherry-reflect/README.md

 # Reflect [![Build Status](https://api.travis-ci.org/codereligion/reflect.png?branch=master)](https://travis-ci.org/codereligion/reflect)

-This project provides convenience methods to do with Java bean introspection.
-It's main functionality is to provide a wrapper around the java.beans.Introspector, which can not handle generic classes to well in Java versions below 1.7.
+This project provides convenience methods to do Java bean introspection.
+It's main functionality is to provide a wrapper around the ```java.beans.Introspector```, which can not handle generic classes to well in Java versions below 1.7.

 For more details have a look at the [wiki](https://github.com/codereligion/reflect/wiki).